XHITA-FM

-XHITA-FM is a radio station on 96.5 FM in Sonoyta, Sonora, serving Puerto Peñasco.
-The station is owned by Grupo Radiofónico ZER, operated by Grupo Audiorama, and known as Súper with a pop format.
+XHITA-FM is a radio station on 96.5 FM in Sonoyta, Sonora, Mexico serving Puerto Peñasco, Sonora.
+The station is owned by Grupo Radiofónico ZER, operated by Grupo Audiorama, and known as Súper with a Pop format.

 History

 XHITA received its concession on November 10, 1988.

 XHITA is owned by ZER and used to be known as La Tremenda.
 It is now operated by Audiorama.

 XHITA and Audiorama sister station XHPPO-FM 93.5 exchanged formats, with La Bestia Grupera moving to XHPPO and the Súper format to XHITA.